berkin/dotfiles/README.md

 # dotfiles

 - symlink all the files and folder from this repo.
-- using 13 pt Meslo LG L DZ Regular for Powerline
+- using 13 pt Meslo LG L Regular for Powerline Nerd Font Complete Mono

 # todo